timschuetz/website/content/talks.md

 ##### Upcoming

-"Civic Archiving and Data Sharing for Environmental Justice".
-Society for the Social Studies of Science (4S) Conference, Honululu, November 8-11, 2023, with Zoe Friese and Rex Simmons.
+"Digital Archiving for Environmental Health and Justice: The Global Case of Formosa Plastics," invited by Prof. Dana Powell, Taipei Medical University.

 ---